We may earn money or products from the companies mentioned in this post. Merci!

 15 minutes before serving dinner, remove the foil from the pan and reset the oven to broil or convection at 350* but just long enough to brown the top of the ribs.

 You do not want to dry them out or burn the meat.
 Just give them some color.

 I did not even need a knife to make servings.
 I just flipped over one end of the rack and the ribs came apart at the fold – approximately 4 ribs from the end of the rack.

 Use a knife to cut servings of individual ribs.

-Cook the ribs just long enough – always tightly sealed in foil and then roast them uncovered for about 15 minutes to brown the surface.
+Cook the ribs just long enough – always tightly sealed in foil (allow 2.5 to 3 hours depending on the total weight) and then roast them uncovered for about 15 minutes to brown the surface.

 Ever tried to roast a large piece of meat and found, half way through the cooking process, that it would be nice to have some wiggle room in the pan?

 Maybe for vegetables, maybe to reach into the bottom of the pan to fill a large spoon with pan juices to baste the meat?

 When preparing racks of ribs, I always go for the heavy duty foil pans.

 I like to buy them as large as will fit in the oven so that I can roast potatoes and vegetables along with the meat.